 In the foothills of his beloved Benbulben (Benbulbin) in Drumcliffe Church, lies the final resting place of the poet WB Yeats.
 This picturesque and quiet place is a must-visit if only to read for yourself the poet’s famous epithet: "Cast a cold eye on life, on death Horseman, pass by."

-Step back into Neolithic times on your trip to Sligo with a visit to Carrowkeel.
+Step back into Neolithic times on your trip to Sligo with a visit to the Carrowkeel Megalithic Site.
 This collection of tombs is one of the largest and most important ancient sites in Ireland, with stone structures standing here for over 5,000 years.
 Visitors are welcome to explore, but please don’t climb on or damage the tombs.

-Add a dash of excitement to your Sligo holiday with a trip to Eagles Flying but check before you visit as there are restricted opening hours.
+Add a dash of excitement to your Sligo holiday with a trip to Eagles Flying at the Irish Raptor Research Centre but check before you visit as there are restricted opening hours.
 Watch as the handlers show off the laser-focused hunting skills of falcons, eagles and hawks.
 Young families love spending time at the petting zoo, especially if the kids take a piggy-back ride on Rosie, the resident pig.

 The iconic flat-topped Benbulben mountain has dominated the landscape in the west of Sligo for over 300 million years.
 Visible throughout the west of the county, you can really get a feel for its sheer size and otherworldly shape by exploring the trails and laneways at its base.